-The University of Maryland’s Anesthesiology Program in Simulation (MAPS) encompass all anesthesia delivery and teaching areas within the institution.
+The University of Maryland’s Anesthesiology Simulation Program encompasses all anesthesia delivery and teaching areas within the institution.
 University of Maryland School of Medicine Department of Anesthesiology has integrated simulation into its education and training program for medical students, residents, fellows, CRNAs, allied health professionals and faculty to develop and enhance their anesthesia and related cognitive, clinical, and team skills.
 Training is conducted primarily in the Maryland Advanced Simulation Training Research and Innovation Center (MASTRI).

 Curt Bergstrom, MD